Interactions between para-quaternionic and Grassmannian geometry: Almost para /quaternionic structures

-and an orientation, determined by any (local) basis of $\Q$.
-In particular, the typical fiber of $\Q\to M$ is the standard oriented Minkowski space.
-In the terminology of \cite{AlCo08,CrTh85}, elements $A\in\Q$ such that $|A|^2$ is 1, 0, and $-1$ (i.e. endomorphisms such that $A\o A$ is $-\id$, 0, and $\id$), are called \textit{almost complex, almost tangent}, and \textit{almost para-complex} structures, respectively.
-Below we mostly use the uniform abbreviation \textit{almost $\eps$-complex structure}, where $\eps=-|A|^2\in\{-1,0,1\}$.
-We use the same terminology and notation also on the vector space level.
+An \textit{almost para\-/quaternionic structure} on a smooth manifold $M$ of even dimension $2n\ge 4$ is given by a subbundle $\Q\subset\End(TM)$ of rank 3, which is (locally) generated by the triple $(I,J,K)$ satisfying \eqref{eq:IJK}. \footnote{Almost para\-/quaternionic structures appear under various names in the literature; the frequent one in older references is almost quaternionic structures of second type.
+There are also alternative equivalent definitions of the structure, see e.g. \cite{Yano1973} for more information.} The bundle $\Q$ is endowed with a bundle metric \eqref{eq:A^2} so that the typical fibre of $\Q\to M$ is the standard oriented Minkowski space.
+In the terminology of \cite{Alekseevsky2008a}, \cite{Crampin1985}, elements $A\in\Q$ such that $|A|^2$ is 1, 0 and $-1$ (i.e. endomorphisms such that $A\o A$ is $-\id$, 0 and $\id$), are called \textit{almost complex, almost tangent} and \textit{almost para-complex} structures, respectively.
+We mostly use the uniform abbreviation \textit{almost $\eps$-complex structure}, where $\eps=-|A|^2\in\{-1,0,1\}$.

-Note that, for an almost tangent structure $A\in\Q$, the condition $A\o A=0$ implies $\im A=\ker A$, which yields a distinguished rank $n$ distribution in $TM$.
-Similarly, for a para-complex structure $A\in\Q$, the $\pm 1$-eigenspace decomposition of $TM$ forms two complementary distributions in $TM$ of the same rank $n$.
+Note that, for an almost tangent structure $A\in\Q$, the condition $A\o A=0$ implies that $\im A=\ker A$, which yields a distinguished distribution in $TM$ of rank $n$.
+Similarly, for a para-complex structure $A\in\Q$, the $(\pm 1)$-eigenspace decomposition of $TM$ forms two complementary distributions in $TM$ of the same rank $n$.
+All such subspaces form a subset of distinguished elements in the tangent bundle, which is therefore an important (although often overlooked) part of the structure.
+Vectors belonging to this subset are called \textit{null}.
+We return to this subject in section \ref{paragrass}.

-\begin{rems*} (1) Note that almost para\-/quaternionic manifolds may indeed be of any even dimension.
+Let us emphasize that almost para\-/quaternionic manifolds may have any even dimension.
 Only the existence of a non-degenerate compatible metric brings an additional restriction so that the dimension of the base manifold has to be a multiple of four.
-See \ref{Metric} for some details.
+See section \ref{Metric} for some details.

-(2) Almost para\-/quaternionic structures can be regarded as G-structures so that the notion of integrability above is the usual notion of 1-integrability for G-structures, see e.g. \cite{AlCo08,Da09}.
-The corresponding structure group is discussed in \ref{paragrass}.

-(3) Almost para\-/quaternionic structures appear under different names in the literature, the frequent term in older references is almost quaternionic structures of second type.
-There are also alternative definitions of the structure, see e.g. \cite{YaAko73} for more informations. \end{rems*}